Oscar-RamosS/Metaheuristic-Driven-Bayesian-Speckle-Denoising-MDBSD/README.md

 '[Enhancing Retinal OCT Scans via Metaheuristic-Driven Bayesian Speckle Denoising](https://doi.org/10.1109/CBMS61543.2024.00062)' presented in the 2024 IEEE 37th International Symposium on Computer-Based Medical Systems (CBMS) by [Oscar Ramos-Soto](https://scholar.google.com/citations?user=EzhiQbkAAAAJ&hl) et al.,

+## Project status

+The project is currently being prepared for its release.
+We are finalizing the codebase and documentation, and the repository will be made public shortly.

 ## Citation

 If the code is helpful for your research, please consider citing: